Steinerkadabra/MESAPC/README.md

 * inlist: The default inlist is given in filebase/inlist_project.
 It creates a pre-main-sequence model and calculates the evolution until the ZAMS (central hydrogen below 0.68).
 To change the inlist, just give the full path to your inlist.

 # current restrictions
+Using controls that work with vectors in grids introduces problems.
+Currently, only grids work properly for vectors.
+We will show how to work with them with an example:
-The extra controls (x_ctrl(:), ....) can currently only be used in the grid section and are not implented for runs.
-Also, when using extra controls, make sure to use all of them in the namelist, even if they have only one value.
+When using extra controls, e.g. x_ctrl(:), make sure to use all of them in the namelist, even if they have only one value.
 I you want to calculate the grid for x_ctrl(3) = 1.0, 2.0, 3.0, 4.4, your inlist_MESAPC should look something like:

 ```fortran
 &basics